Frequently Asked Questions

 That being said, most of us in the office believe the best way to eat our tuna is raw in a poke or as sashimi.
 Cooking our tuna for any longer than 2 minutes will completely ruin it.
 It also must be said, just like you see in any professional restaurant kitchen: “Consuming raw or undercooked seafood may increase your risk of food borne illness.
 When preparing raw or lightly cured seafood, use commercially frozen fish to minimize your risk of food borne illness.”

 If any of your cans arrive with small dents, they should be safe to eat.
 If any cans arrive with deep dents (a dent you can lay your finger into), they should be discarded and you can send us an email for a credit.

 In 2011, a large earthquake damaged the Fukushima Daiichi Nuclear Power Plant, causing the release of contaminated water into the surrounding ocean.
 We occasionally get questions from customers concerned about radioactivity levels in our fish.
 Multiple studies conducted by the FDA and State of Alaska indicate that Pacific seafood pose no risks to consumers’ health.
 As of September 2020, the FDA has not detected significant levels of radioisotopes.

-While concerns over mercury levels and oceanic pollution abound, the truth of the matter is that eating fish is far safer than not eating at all.
+While there is reason for concerns over mercury levels and oceanic pollution, it must be said that eating fish is far safer than not eating it at all.
 (Don’t take it from us, take it from objective peer-reviewed science; read it here, here and here).